 The difficult integration of judo in the Olympic Games

-It is in honor of the Olympic Games of Tokyo in 1964, that judo makes its first appearance in this competition.
-At that time, only four categories are represented, -68kg, -80kg, +80kg and “all categories”.
-The Japanese were the big winners with 3 titles in -68kg, -80kg and +80kg.
+In honor of the 1964 Tokyo Olympic Games, judo made its first appearance in this competition.
+At that time, only four categories were represented: -68kg, -80kg, +80kg and “all categories”.
+The Japanese came out on top with 3 titles in the -68kg, -80kg and +80kg classes.
 Women were not represented in this sport at the 1964 Olympic Games.

 4 years later, during the Mexico Games, judo is not included.
 It then makes its return in 1972 in Munich and will remain in the program until today.